n1t5ua5/code-journal/journal.md

 # JANUARY 2024

 # Thursday, 01/11/24
 https://github.com/nitsua5/js30practice/commits/master

 Fixing up a countdown clock today.
 I got it to work in the console first by declaring a global variable of let dountdown & then writing a function named timer that expects a parameter of seconds & another beneath it named displayTimeLeft which also expects a parameter of seconds.
 I utilized the Date.now() method to get the current time in milliseconds.
 It then calculates the end time of the countdown by adding the input seconds to the current time.
 Then displayTimeLeft runs to initially show the time left.
 It logs the remaining seconds to the console & bam. timer(10) works in the console & stops at 1, next I input timer(100) & it returned 100 numbers in the console.

+Now the code now interacts with HTML elements using DOM manipulation, document.querySelector, allowing for dynamic updates to the displayed time & end time.
+The addition of the displayEndTime function formats the end time for a more user-friendly presentation, while the startTimer function responds to button clicks, initiating the countdown with the specified duration.
+Moreover, the displayTimeLeft function has been improved to set the document title dynamically, enabling users to track the countdown even when the tab is inactive.
+I'm going to finish the last challenge later today!

 # Wednesday, 01/10/24